Sports Performance Coach, BS, USAW, CPT

 Jaclyn moved back to the United States in 2014 when her military orders ended and enrolled in the Exercise Science program at Florida Atlantic University, in order to obtain her Bachelors of Science in Exercise Science and Health Promotion.
 Focusing on becoming a strength and conditioning coach, she interned with the strength and conditioning staff at FAU.
 She volunteered from April through August 2016, which provided her exposure to D1 athletes.
 Jaclyn worked with football, women’s basketball, and volleyball.

-Jaclyn has a Bachelors degree in Exercise Science & Health Promotion and her certifications include the USAW Sports Performance Coach, CPR/AED, CrossFit Level 1 Trainer (CF-L1), and she is currently pursuing the American Council on Exercise’s (ACE) personal trainer certification.
+Jaclyn has a Bachelors degree in Exercise Science & Health Promotion and her certifications include the USAW Sports Performance Coach, American Council on Exercise (ACE) personal trainer, CPR/AED, and CrossFit Level 1 Trainer (CF-L1).